News: Rotary Club of Louisville

 RECENT UPDATES

 The buffet opens at 11:30am and the program begins at noon.
-The menu is rotisserie chicken with glazed carrots and fingerling potatoes; a salad with grilled chicken or a vegetarian/vegan and/or gluten-free option is available upon advance request.
+The menu is beef stroganoff with roasted vegetables; a salad with grilled chicken or a vegetarian/vegan and/or gluten-free option is available upon advance request.

 There is a $5 meeting fee for those who choose not to purchase a meal - this will include a dessert and tea/coffee/water and, of course, a fantastic program.
 You can pay $5 cash, check or scan the QR code at check-in to pay with a credit card.